PRMS-Python/PRMS-Python/README.md

-# prms-sensitivity
+# PRMS-Python
-Python code for sensitivity/uncertainty analysis, data processing for PRMS computer program
+A Python module to asist with calibration, data processing, and data visualization for the Precipitation Runoff Modeling System (PRMS) computer program.